connorjarrett/starbucks-mapper/README.md

 9. Paste your Google API key into `.env` as `GOOGLE_KEY`
     - `GOOGLE_KEY='...'`
 10. Run the script with `node index.js`, and when it's complete - open the directory in your browser to see the graphs.

+## Information Displayed
+### From Starbucks API Key
+- Monthly Purchases & Free drinks
+- Pie chart of most visited stores
+- Monthly spend

+### From Google API Key
+- Map of stores, with size correlating to number of visits